Psykotikism/Mutant_Tanks/INFORMATION.md

 			// 2nd character = Damage indicator
 			"Health Characters"			"|,-"

-			// The number of human survivors required for "Multiply Health" to take effect.
+			// The number of human survivors required for the "Multiply Health" setting to take effect.
+			// Note: This setting can be used for standard Tanks.
 			// Note: This setting can be overridden for each Mutant Tank under the "Health" section of their settings.
 			// --
 			// Minimum: 1